 The meeting is dedicated to researchers working on Quaternary geology, geomorphology, stratigraphy and related subjects.
 The meeting is primarily intended as an opportunity to bring together researchers working in the Adriatic, Alpine, Dinaric and Pannonian regions, however participants more involved in other regions are also warmly welcomed.
 The theme of the meeting “Seas, Lakes and Rivers” will be the focus of keynote lectures and the field excursion.
 Participants are kindly encouraged to present their work related to the theme of the meeting or other Quaternary topics.

-The meeting will take place in the Atrium of the Research Centre of the Slovenian Academy of Sciences and Arts.
+The in-person meeting will take place in the Atrium of the Research Centre of the Slovenian Academy of Sciences and Arts.
 The venue is located in the beautiful old city centre of Ljubljana.

 Research Centre of the Slovenian Academy of Sciences and Arts, Novi trg 2, 1000 Ljubljana - map